 York University has Priority Carpool Parking!

-Visit the Smart Commute office (York Lanes Colonnade) to get your Fall 2013 permit today!
+Visit the Smart Commute office (York Lanes Colonnade) to get your Summer 2014 permit today!

 York University, Canada’s 3rd largest university, is home to almost 68,000 students, staff, and faculty (including Seneca@York) and is an excellent example of success made possible through smarter commuting.